Learning Outcomes

 Pattern Matching

-For example, we can create a function to determine a ConsList’s length using pattern matching; to not only create different definitions of the function for each of the possible instances of a ConsList, but also to destructure the non-empty Cons:
+For example, we can create a function to determine a ConsList’s length using pattern matchingA mechanism in functional programming languages to check a value against a pattern and to deconstruct data. ; to not only create different definitions of the function for each of the possible instances of a ConsList, but also to destructure the non-empty Cons:

 consLength :: ConsList -> Int